Minnesota Marijuana Laws

 To purchase medical cannabis in Minnesota, reach out to your local dispensary and schedule a consultation with the dispensary pharmacist to certify your medical condition if you are not a current patient.
 Note that you can also get the medical certification from your current doctor if they are approved by the Minnesota Department of Health's Office of Medical Cannabis (OMC).
 After submitting your medical certification and registering with the Medical Cannabis Program, you must also complete the Medical Cannabis RegistrySelf-Evaluation if you are a first-time patient.
 This involves logging into your registry account and completing your patient self-evaluation form.
 You are required to do it before you visit the dispensary, as this is a state requirement.

-If you are a current qualifying patient, simply complete the Medical Cannabis Registry Self-Evaluation before ordering medical cannabis or visiting the Cannabis Patient Center Location (dispensary).
+If you are a current qualifying patient, simply complete the Medical Cannabis Registry Self-Evaluation before ordering medical cannabis or visiting a local dispensary.
 Things to take along when visiting a dispensary include:

 • Valid Minnesota state-issued photo ID